 The problem with loss or destruction is that a judge cannot properly analyze an appeal if the defendant files one.

-A new trial will be granted, based on this ground, if the court agrees that:
+Another trial will be granted, based on this ground, if the court agrees that:

 - based on all of the circumstances of the trial,